-The Overlanders Way is an experience you'll never forget.
-This self-drive track served as an important line during World War II and stretches across 1550 kilometres taking you from the ocean to the Outback.
+The Overlanders Way is an experience you’ll never forget.
+This self-drive track served as an important line during World War II and stretches across 1,550km taking you from the ocean to the Outback.

 You can travel from the Great Barrier Reef to Australia’s Outback in a matter of days, so make sure you pack your flippers and hiking boots.

 Beginning at the tropical city of Townsville in Queensland, be sure to take in the magnificent Great Barrier Reef.
 Kick off your drive to Charters Towers and explore the history-filled small town.
 Discover the World War II bunkers, visit Pioneers Cemetery, and if you’re feeling brave, join the Ghosts of Gold heritage trail.

 Make a stop at the White Mountains National Park and take in the diverse surrounds of white sandstone bluffs and gorges as well as spectacular wildlife and bird life.
 At Hughenden, head to the Flinders Discovery and Visitor Centre to see the skeletal replica of a Muttaburrasaurus as well as an exhibition of fossils from the local area.

 Continue your dinosaur adventure at Richmond.
 Take the kids on the Australian Dinosaur Trail for plenty of hands-on fossil fun.
 Head to Julia Creek for lunch.
 Julia Creek was used as a major transport hub for freight and passengers before the expansion of the railway.
 See if you can spot the endangered but feisty marsupial, the Julia Creek Dunnart.